We offer a number of scholarships across a variety of study areas and we encourage you to apply if you think you might be eligible.

 Once we’ve received your application we’ll be in touch.

-You can find further scholarships and awards at , which you can access by logging in at most council libraries, schools and from Tamesa campuses.
+You can find further scholarships and awards at , which you can access by logging in at most council libraries and schools.
 If you’re studying a programme relating to primary industries, there are grants and scholarships available at .
 If you identify as Māori or Pasifika, there are further options available through and the .

 Please read the terms and conditions for Tamesa scholarships.